 This is achieved by on-going theoretical teaching by the instructor, culminating with a written test.

-This qualiﬁcation does not expire, but refresher training and keeping up to date with changes to policies and procedures is vital to keep the certificate current.
+This certificate expires after 1 year as refresher training and keeping up to date with changes to policies and procedures is vital.

 A maximum of 16 learners are allowed, they must be a minimum of 16 years of age and a certiﬁcate can be offered to all, subject to assessment.